Powerlearnproject/se-assignment-2-introduction-to-software-engineering-flowa-w/README.md

 Questions:
 Define Software Engineering:
-Software engineering is the systematic application of engineering principles, method and tools that is into the development and maintainance of high-quality systems.
+Software engineering is the systematsic application of engineering principles, method and tools that is into the development and maintainance of high-quality systems.

 What is software engineering, and how does it differ from traditional programming?
 Software Development Life Cycle (SDLC):It is the cost effective and time-efficient process that development teams use to design and build high-quality software.